mnahinkhan/rnpfind/README.md

 The various analysis methods are detailed elsewhere.

 ## Steps for Running
+Use Python 3.8 or higher (might not be important)

 For now, `rnpfind` requires my AWS credentials to fetch data.
 This will be fixed soon, but for now the following steps are just for me.